A significance test for the lasso: Significance testing in linear modeling. Significance testing in linear modeling

 We consider a training set of 67 observations and 8 predictors, the goal being to predict log of the PSA level of men who had surgery for prostate cancer.
-For more details see \citeasnoun{esl} and the references therein.
-Table \ref{tab:prostate} shows the results of forward stepwise regression and the lasso.
+For more details, see \citet{esl} and the references therein.
+Table~\ref{tabprostate} shows the results of forward stepwise regression and the lasso.
 Both methods entered the same predictors in the same order.
-The forward stepwise p-values are smaller than the lasso p-values, and would enter four predictors at level $0.05$.
+The forward stepwise $p$-values are smaller than the lasso $p$-values, and would enter four predictors at level $0.05$.
 The latter would enter only one or maybe two predictors.
-However we know that the forward stepwise p-values are inaccurate, as they are based on a null distribution that does not account for the adaptive choice of predictors.
+However, we know that the forward stepwise $p$-values are inaccurate, as they are based on a null distribution that does not account for the adaptive choice of predictors.
 We now make several remarks.

-{\it Remark 1.} The above example implicitly assumed that one might stop entering variables into the model when the computed p-value rose above some threshold.
-More generally, our proposed test statistic and associated p-values could be used as the basis for multiple testing and false discovery rate control methods for this problem; we leave this to future work.
+\begin{rem} The above example implicitly assumed that one might stop entering variables into the model when the computed $p$-value rose above some threshold.
+More generally, our proposed test statistic and associated $p$-values could be used as the basis for multiple testing and false discovery rate control methods for this problem; we leave this to future work. \end{rem}

-{\it Remark 2.} In the example, the lasso entered a predictor into the active set at each step.
+\begin{rem} In the example, the lasso entered a predictor into the active set at each step.
 For a general $X$, however, a given predictor variable may enter the active set more than once along the lasso path, since it may leave the active set at some point.
-In this case we treat each entry as a separate problem.
-Therefore, our test is specific to a step in the path, and not to a predictor variable at large.
+In this case, we treat each entry as a separate problem.
+Our test is specific to a step in the path, and not to a predictor variable at large. \end{rem}